myrrlyn/apocrypha.es/priv/archive/1p1fip.md

 The mixture of "discrete" senses into single fields is one that features strongly in TES lore.
 Pure Song is perceived as all of the mortal senses, since this Song is what creates the world.
 Tonal Architecture reshapes the Song and sculpts matter.
-The Thu'um translates Voice into Color and Force.
+The Thu’um translates Voice into Color and Force.
 Color and Tone are intertwined in many regards and it is no stretch at all to unify them.
 Furthermore, the use of cross-sensory perception in the mythos of Mundus further illustrates the nature of the Dream state that Godhead, Anu, the Captive Sage,